 6.22.1 Introduction

+This solution is merged to solution#21.

 This solution is for the Key issue #3 "Support of IMS voice and emergency services for SNPN", especially the IMS voice part.
 The IMC (IMS credential) is used for the IMS service provided by the SNPN.

 This solution does not impact on the IMS level procedure.